lambdamikel/Busch-2090/README.md

 ![Busch 2090 Microtronic Emulator for Arduino Uno R3 2021 Version - Pic 3](https://github.com/lambdamikel/Busch-2090/blob/master/images/2090-2021-3.jpg)

-**Thanks to Lilly (Germany) for pointing out that the R3 version was still compiling and working; this motivated me to take a fresh look at the project.** In fact, Lilly built her own 2090 R3 emulator: embracing the true hacker spirit, she used an old Agfa photo box and recycled it as the emulator case!
+**Thanks to Lilly (Germany) for pointing out that the R3 version was still compiling and working (which motiviated me to resurrect this project), and for integrating & refactoring the ``BKP``` and ``STEP`` functionality!
+In fact, Lilly built her own 2090 R3 emulator: embracing the true hacker spirit, she used an old Agfa photo box and recycled it as the emulator case!
 I don't think she went dumpster diving for components though. **Great build, Lilly, and thanks for